arunksingh16/devassignment/devops/README.md

 ```

 3) The deployment of code and artifacts should be automated to Dev environment.
-Azure DevOps deployment is used to utilise concept of Azure DevOps Environments.
 The Dev Stage will proceed once build is successful.

 ```
 - stage: Deployment
-  condition: and(eq(variables.isMainBranch, true), eq('${{ parameters.DeployApp }}', 'True'))
+  condition: and(eq(variables.isMainBranch, true), succeeded()) jobs :
-  jobs :
   - deployment: App_Deployment
     displayName: Deploy Application